 Remember to soak the wooden skewers for at least an hour in water.
 This will keep them from burning as you cook the kebab.
 Or use metal skewers that can be used time and again.

 I made small skewers with just 3 pieces of pork per skewer to serve as an appetizer for a party.
 Skewer 6-8 pieces for a dinner, perhaps served with couscous.
 A dry Riesling wine pairs well.

-Grilled Pork and Apricot Kebabs
+Grilled Pork and Peach Kebabs

 1 pound pork tenderloin

 4 large peaches

 salt and pepper